Designing an AMH System

 An exterior induction is potentially available 24 hours a day.
 It can be placed to serve as a walk-up or drive-up.
 If access determines that it must be installed away from the main sorting function, the distance can be bridged by conveyors.
 Or it can be installed as a stand-alone, and staff will bring the returned items to the sorter.

-If the library needs high induction capacity, receives significant amounts of items from other branches to sort, or uninterrupted access for members of staff, a dedicated staff induction is a good choice to place on a module.
+If your library needs high induction capacity, receives significant amounts of items from other branches to sort, or uninterrupted access for members of staff, a dedicated staff induction is a good choice to place on a module.

 The Sort Mate™ 2000 modules are the building blocks for the sorting function.
 Some are used for changing the direction of an item, while others are the actual sorting destinations.
 The assigned destination is controlled through the Library Mate and/or Lyngsoe Sorter Controller software.